clark-pain/Portfolio/index.md

 I believe that for every complex problem, there exists an elegant solution that best meets all requirements.
 I am not one to compromise on outcome for convenience's sake, and I am constantly working to create the best product possible.

 ### Bio
 I called San Diego, CA home for the first 18 years of my life, and that has invariably had a lasting effect on me.
+I love everything outdoor-related, having spent many of my formative years on the ocean, in the mountains, and on the ski slopes (However, I was spoiled just a tad, as anyone who knows me knows that I will usually make some comment about the weather any time it is more than 5 degrees above or below 75F).
+Fast-forward to 2019 and I still spend the vast majority of my free time outdoors running, hiking, or on my bike.
+Work-life balance is very important to me, as I believe that much of life's enjoyment comes from exploring new places, meeting new people, and seeking-out new experiences.

 ### What am I doing
 Air Force intelligence officer, space systems experience